Last Updated on November 27, 2023

 In February, there’s little of postcard-style Paris in sight.
 You might say that the capital is at its lowest ebb: the surge in tourism that comes with Christmas and the new year is firmly in the rear-view mirror, and there’s a general sense of hunkering down and “just getting through” the rest of the winter.

 After all, this is a city that has produced some of the most significant artistic and literary movements in history.
-Do you really think much of that groundbreaking work got done on balmy spring or summer days, when the promise of sipping wine outside and chatting away with one’s fellow “salon” members on cafe terraces probably drew the likes of Victor Hugo, Vincent Van Gogh, Henri Matisse, Richard Baldwin, Simone de Beauvoir and Allen Ginsberg away from creating their masterpieces?
+Do you really think much of that groundbreaking work got done on balmy spring or summer days, when the promise of sipping wine outside and chatting away with one’s fellow “salon” members on cafe terraces probably drew the likes of Victor Hugo, Vincent Van Gogh, Henri Matisse, Richard Baldwin, Simone de Beauvoir and Allen Ginsberg away from their desks or easels?

 I don’t think so.
 Winter inspires some of us in ways that are both mysterious and hard to define.

 Read related: Why Not to Hate Paris in January